samiux/samiux.github.io/taro.md

 #### (3) Can Taro decrypt the SSL/TLS traffic?
 Taro cannot decrypt the SSL/TLS traffic well.
 However, it can handle a limited SSL/TLS traffic flow.
 Therefore, it is not ideal for using it as Web Application Firewall (WAF).
 For example, Taro can detect and drop self signed SSL/TLS certificate traffic and etc.

+#### (4) How about Taro is turned off for a week or longer?
+It is recommended to run the install script once again to keep the Taro up-to-date.

 ### 6.0 To-Do-List

 #### 6.1 Upgrade to Ubuntu Server / Desktop 24.04 LTS